 This is a nationally recognised award in electrical engineering.
-This course satisfies one key element of the Modern Apprenticeship framework for engineering.
-It provides an excellent and thorough grounding into the disciplines that relate to electrical engineering and introduces the concept of domestic renewable systems.
-If you are looking to be employed within the electrical engineering sector or move towards the renewables industry then this is an excellent qualification to support you becoming a technician or apprentice.
+This course satisfies one key element of the Modern Apprenticeship framework for Engineering.
+It provides an excellent and thorough grounding into the disciplines that relate to electrical engineering.
+It you are looking to be employed within the electrical engineering sector then this is an excellent qualification to support you becoming a technician or apprentice.

-Four National 5, four standard grades at credit level or equivalent Intermediate 2, ideally including maths or a science or completion of the NC in Electrical Engineering at SCQF level 5.
+Four National 5, four standard grades at credit level or equivalent Intermediate 2, ideally including maths or a science or completion of the NC in Electrical Engineering Level 5.

 Entry may still be possible for mature students depending on prior skills and knowledge.

 You will be required to attend an Information and Interview Session with the course tutor prior to being offered a place on the course.

 If you are currently studying at the College, you will also require a positive Progressing Learner Reference

 Once we have received your application you will be asked to attend an informal information and interview session.
 This may be in person, virtual either through TEAMS or by phone but remember to answer the Supporting Information questions on the application form with as much detail as possible.
 This will demonstrate your commitment to the course.

 This is a key aspect of the application process.
 You must confirm your attendance should you be offered an Information and Interview Session.

 During the Information and Interview Session, we will ensure the entry requirements and your aspirations and career plan are appropriate for the course and the level of course you have applied for.
 It is therefore important that you prepare well for this.

 This course will equip you with a thorough understanding of the knowledge surrounding electrical engineering technologies.
 You will gain an understanding of how electrical circuits work, the variety of components and systems that you may encounter in the electrical industry together with the practical skills to help you gain employment in the electrical sector.